-You may already be aware of the volunteer work that Jo and myself undertake for the BTO Nest Record Scheme.
+You may already be aware of the volunteer work that Jo and I undertake for the BTO Nest Record Scheme.
 Jo is a registered nest recorder and each year we try to find and monitor nests within our local area.
-With some super weather over Easter coupled with some time off we managed to get off to a good start this year. we spent a lot of time slowly walking around the local lanes and woods.
+With some super weather over Easter coupled with some time off we managed to get off to a good start this year.
+We spent a lot of time slowly walking around the local lanes and woods.
 Things seem to have got off to an early start this year.
-Indeed over half of our woodland bird boxes now have nests.
-Most are blue tit, though there are some great tit, one marsh tit and a couple of nuthatch that we are aware of.
+Indeed, over half of our woodland bird boxes now have nests.
+Most are Blue Tit, though there are some Great Tits, one Marsh Tit and a couple of Nuthatches that we are aware of.

 Long Tailed Tits